 What Is Miso Nikomi Udon

-In Nagoya, there is a special variation of Udon called Miso Nikomi Udon, sometimes translated as Miso-stewed Udon.
+In Nagoya, there is a special variation of Udon called Miso Nikomi Udon, sometimes translated as miso-stewed Udon.
 The Udon noodles are served in a thick, brown Udon noodle soup made from Miso paste.
 Miso is a standard cooking ingredient in Japanese cuisine together with sugar, salt, vinegar, and soy sauce.
 It is made by fermenting soybeans.

-Miso Nikomi Udon is served in an earthenware pot called a Donabe and it usually arrives still bubbling and steaming hot at the table.
+Miso Nikomi Udon is served in an earthenware pot called Donabe and it usually arrives still bubbling and steaming hot at the table.

 Where to Try Miso Nikomi Udon in Nagoya